miguelt20/holbertonschool-low_level_programming/0x11-bit_manipulation/README.md

 <h1 align="center"> Bit manipulation </h1>

-<p align="center"> Bit manipulation is the process of applying logical operations on a sequence of bits to achieve a required result.
+Bit manipulation is the process of applying logical operations on a sequence of bits to achieve a required result.
 It is an act of algorithmically manipulating bits or other pieces of data shorter than a word.
-Computer programming tasks that require bit manipulation include: Low-level device control. </p>
+Computer programming tasks that require bit manipulation include: Low-level device control.

 In C, the following 6 operators are bitwise operators (work at bit-level)